Rudy red slippers

 Shunyamurti believes the entire movie represents Dorothy’s inner psyche as she confronts deep existential issues.

-Her experiences, ranging from the tornado to munchkin land to following the yellow brick road, reflect her inner state at the time.
-It’s all an outward projection of what’s happening inside.
+Her experiences, ranging from the tornado to Munchkin Land to following the Yellow Brick Road, reflect her inner state at the time.
+They are all an outward projection of what’s happening inside.
 She’s dreaming her reality as she moves along her path.

-Dorothy dreams of going somewhere over the rainbow, and her dream and pure that she ultimately achieves it.
+Dorothy dreams of going somewhere over the rainbow, and her dream is so pure that she ultimately achieves it.
 Your dreams truly do become your reality.

 2. Dorothy doesn’t know who she truly is at first.

-“The first question that Glinda asks is, she says, “Are you a good witch or a bad witch?”
+“The first question that Glinda asks is, ‘Are you a good witch or a bad witch?’
 And she says, “I don’t know, I’m not a witch.”
 But of course, she is a witch, but she doesn’t know it yet.” – Shunyamurti of Satyoga.

-In her path to realizing her true self, she has no idea of the depth of power she has inside.
+On her path to realizing her true self, she has no idea of the depth of her inner power.
+The depth of her naivety is relatable.
+To an extent, we are all relatively unaware of how powerful we really are!

 3. We project our fears and strengths onto others.

-The scarecrow, tin man, cowardly lion, wizard, wicked witch, and Glinda the good witch all represent parts of herself that she must integrate as she follows the yellow brick road to the land of Oz.
+The Scarecrow, Tin Man, Cowardly Lion, Wizard, Wicked Witch, and Glinda, the Good Witch, all represent parts of herself that she must integrate as she and her friends follow the Yellow Brick Road to the land of Oz.

 The good witch, evil witch, and wizard are also parts of herself that she comes to terms with throughout the movie.